 The term “civilization” is derived from the term “civis” (pronounced “key-vis”) which means “citizen” in Latin.
 The ancient Romans placed great importance on the brand of a family as the long shadow cast by venerable ancestors was impossible to shake.
-Memories were immortalized by was effigies which were paraded at regular intervals.
-The Roman people and the Roman senate had a falling out in 495 BC, which caused the plebeian people to withdraw to the safety of the sacred mountains in the north o...
+Memories were immortalized by effigies which were paraded at regular intervals.
+The Roman people and the Roman senate had a falling out in 495 BC, which caused the plebeian people to withdraw to the safety of the sacred mountains in the north of Ro...

 Subscribe now for just $9.99 per month and gain access to over 1,250,000 (1.25 million) words worth of educational material pertaining to a wide array of subjects and interests